heinosasshallik/infosec-knowledge/scripts/autorecon_profiles/README.md

 ## Changes

-I've replaced ffuf web fuzzing with gobuster fuzzing, added some more gobuster scans and replaced the wordlists with my own combined wordlists from here: https://github.com/heinosasshallik/infosec-knowledge/tree/master/wordlists/web_content
+* Replaced ffuf web fuzzing with gobuster fuzzing
+* Added some more gobuster scans and replaced the wordlists with my own combined wordlists
+  * Wordlists available here:
+https://github.com/heinosasshallik/infosec-knowledge/tree/master/wordlists/web_content
+* Added a manual scan for subdomain enumeration of a website